-It is the duty of volunteers acting for or on behalf of the COAMFTE to be aware of the possibility of a conflict of interest between their responsibilities to the COAMFTE and to another entity.
-All volunteers have a fundamental responsibility to refrain from participating in decision-making when a competing interest precludes or inhibits the exercise of the volunteer's independent professional judgment on behalf of the COAMFTE, or when the nature of the competing interest is such that the volunteer's continued participation would unreasonably jeopardize the integrity of the decision-making process.

-• A Commission member shall not participate in discussions or vote where the potential for a conflict of interest exists or if the member feels that his or her personal bias or interest might influence his or her vote.
+- It is the duty of volunteers acting for or on behalf of the COAMFTE to be aware of the possibility of a conflict of interest between their responsibilities to the COAMFTE and to another entity.
+All volunteers have a fundamental responsibility to refrain from participating in decision-making when a competing interest precludes or inhibits the exercise of the volunteer's independent professional judgment on behalf of the COAMFTE, or when the nature of the competing interest is such that the volunteer's continued participation would unreasonably jeopardize the integrity of the decision-making process. - A Commission member shall not participate in discussions or vote where the potential for a conflict of interest exists or if the member feels that his or her personal bias or interest might influence his or her vote. - A Commission member cannot concurrently serve on any committees of the AAMFT Board or any committees or task forces of the AAMFT Board.